This Decorated Baby Shower Cookies page includes these sections:

 The only caution is to make sure your royal icing consistency is the same for any colors you will be adding.
 If one is thicker, the thinner icing will pull the thicker color into it and cause color bleed.

 The round sloth faces were the wet-on-wet (not the full body ones).
-The black facial features were added after the icing crusted.
+The black facial features were added after the icing had crusted.

 *️⃣Edible images